-His current book project, Reimagining the Middle East: Jihads, Empires, and the Long Great War (under contract with Columbia University Press, 2022; 2023 Guicciardini Prize in Historical International Relations, Honorable Mention), reexamines how the First World War unmade the greater Ottoman political order that had shaped the Middle East for centuries and opened up the possibility for local and European actors to reimagine political identities and political futures within the region.
+His second book project, Worldmaking in the Long Great War: How Local and Colonial Struggles Shaped the Modern Middle East (forthcoming with Columbia University Press, 2022; 2023 Guicciardini Prize in Historical International Relations, Honorable Mention), reexamines how the First World War unmade the greater Ottoman political order that had shaped the Middle East for centuries and opened up the possibility for local and European actors to reimagine political identities and political futures within the region.
 Running against the standard narrative of European colonial powers imposing artificial boundaries at the Paris Peace Conference, this reexamination of the formative moment in the Middle East’s modern history presents a much more complicated and violent story.
 The book shifts the frame of the Great War in two important ways: expanding the geographic scope to stretch from Morocco to Iran and the temporal scope to extend into the 1930s.
-In this account, the region’s post-Ottoman political order was remade through the Long Great War as competing local and colonial projects were launched in the fluid post-1918 environment and came into conflict through the 1920s and early 1930s.
-Reimagining the Middle East demonstrates that, instead of an imperial drawing room, it was in and through these violent clashes on the ground among competing local and colonial projects during the latter phases of the Long Great War in the 1920s-30s that the Middle East’s states, boundaries, and identities were remade.
+It demonstrates that, instead of an imperial drawing room, it was in and through violent clashes on the ground among competing local and colonial projects during the latter phases of the Long Great War in the 1920s-30s that the Middle East’s states, boundaries, and identities were remade.